The Best Men’s Overshirt Jackets Brands: Shackets You’ll Wear Year-Round

 The Best Brands For Overshirts

 Known and loved for its innovative fabrics and unconventional dyeing techniques, Italian luxury brand Stone Island has long been a force to reckon with in menswear.
-The overshirt is common thread throughout the label’s seasonal collections, with modern tweaks and compass-badge branding serving as trademark design motifs.
+The overshirt is a common thread throughout the label’s seasonal collections, with modern tweaks and compass-badge branding serving as trademark design motifs.

 There’s a lot to love about British label Universal Works: the unstructured tailoring, the throwback fabrics, the ability of its design team to create garments that somehow feel both modern and timeless.
 Above all this, though, is the brand’s Baker Jacket.
 It has quickly become Universal Work’s signature piece and remains one of the best overshirts money can buy.